Dynamic density correlations in a baryon rich fluid using Mori-Zwanzig-Nakjima projection operator method: Introduction

-In present work we use the time-independent Mori-Zwanzig projection operator method to study the dynamic density correlations in a baryon rich fluid.
+In present work we use the time-independent MZN projection operator method to study the dynamic density correlations in a baryon rich fluid.
 In the theory of non-equilibrium phenomena correlation functions are very important quantities as they are directly measurable.
 In the linear response theory the response functions are linearly related to the external perturbations and the time-correlation functions express the propagation of equilibrium fluctuations in the system.
 Typically, for a fluid described by hydrodynamics the density correlation function consist of three peaks: two of them corresponds to acoustic waves and one corresponds to thermal fluctuations.
 It has been noted in previous study\cite{Minami:2009hn} that for a relativistic fluid the width of acoustic peaks, also known as Brillouin peaks, picks up a purely relativistic correction, while the Rayleigh peak due to thermal fluctuations remains unchanged.
 We shall discuss these aspects in this work.
 We shall further discuss the impact of critical singularities in the thermodynamic functions and transport coefficients on the Brillouin and Rayleigh peaks.
+In particular, we shall contrast the critical behaviour of SBM with that of 3D Ising model and compare the results for density correlations as computed in these two models.
+One of the main advantage of SBM, as we will see, is that one can naturally bring out critical behaviour of hadronic matter near the critical point\cite{Satz:1978us}.
+Apart from that the exponentially rising density of states has proven absolutely essential to explain the thermodynamics of hadronic matter\cite{Kadam:2018hdo} as well as the small viscosity near $T_c$\cite{Noronha-Hostler:2008kkf}.
+We would like to mentioned that the dynamics near the QCD critical point has been previously studied using generalised Langevin equation\cite{Minami:2011un}.
+In this work, authors have discussed the critical dynamics within the renormalization group approach.
+Unlike our work, Ref.\cite{Minami:2011un} have taken into account the non-linear couplings between slow modes to calculate the streaming terms.
+Such couplings play a crucial role in determining the dynamic critical exponents.

 We organize the paper as follows.
-In section \ref{secI} we recapitulate the Mori-Zwanzig projection operator method.
-In section \ref{secII} we present the derivation of density correlation function using Mori-Zwanzig projection operator method.
+In section \ref{secI} we recapitulate the MZN projection operator method.
+In section \ref{secII} we present the derivation of density correlation function using MZN projection operator method.
 In section \ref{secIII} we discuss the density correlation near the QCD critical point within ambit of SBM and discuss the implications of our results in the context of search of CEP in heavy-ion collision experiments.
 Finally, in section \ref{secV} we summarize and conclude.